satanas/libturpial/docs/index.rst

 =========================================================================

 *libturpial* is a library that handles multiple microblogging protocols.
 It implements a lot of features and aims to support all the features for each protocol.
-At the moment it supports Twitter_ and `Identi.ca`_ and is the backend used for Turpial_.
+At the moment it supports only Twitter_ and is the backend used for Turpial_.

 libturpial is currently under heavy development, so probably you will find bugs or undesired behavior.
 In